ignaciotcrespo/frutilla/README.md

         throw new RuntimeException("forced exception");
       }

-I see very invasive to include the description inside the test, but the alternative is there for you if you like it.
+I see pretty invasive to include the description inside the test, but the alternative is there for you if you like it.

 What I added to test reports is the description in top of the stacktrace errors.
 I dont care the tests that passed, I care about those that failed, and I want to know fast what is the problem.
 The stacktrace looks like this: